Sweet and Solar

 It was an understandable leap for customers to make, given that the mustards were initially sold under the Lucky Bee Homestead brand.
 And, as everyone knows, honey is the ‘bee’s knees’!

 But the short answer to this question was (and still is!) 'no'.
-Sure, the honey mustards they make contains honey from Sabine and Michael’s farm, but most of their other mustards don’t contain any sweeteners.
+Sure, the honey mustards they make contains honey from Sabine and Michael’s farm, but most of their other mustards contain either organic cane sugar, maple syrup or no sweetener .

 And so, as their line of mustard flavours grew, Sabine and Michael knew it was time for these gourmet products to have their very own brand.

-Atlantic Mustard Mill was born.
-The brand now features over 40 mustard varieties that will knock your socks off.
+Atlantic Mustard Mill was born in 2018.
+The brand now features over 45 mustard varieties that will knock your socks off.
 Not literally, but you get the idea.